 From there, like many new kitten parents, you may want to keep a growth chart to monitor how her size changes from week to week.

-Not only will this help you identify any possible health issues before they become serious, but it will help you really tune in to the small but significant changes she is going through every day.
+This help you identify any possible health issues before they become serious.
+It will also help you really tune in to the small but significant changes she is going through every day.

 You may never know the exact day your kitten becomes a cat in terms of her full adult size.
 But you can feel sure that together, you and your new kitten will enjoy every day of that journey together!

 The Joy Of Growing Old Together

 Overall, watching your cat grow and develop her own personality as she learns to explore the world is the best part of adopting a cat.
 If you have any questions or stories to share about cat growth, let us know in the comments or in our forums.

 One thing that you can be sure of when cat owners discuss cat growth is that nobody ever agrees.
 That’s the best part!

 - Bukowski, J., DVM, MPH, PhD, et al, “Kitten Care,” Merck Veterinary Manual, 2016.